206-393-4781 (Attendance Line)

 - Attend Hang Time tutoring to get help with missing work after school

 Students have as many days as they were absent to make up missing work.
 However, all missing work, including work missing due to absences, will be entered as a “mi” missing assignment in the grade book until the student has completed the assignment and the teacher has had subsequent time to grade it.
-Grades are updated every two weeks on Data Dashboard.
+Grades are updated every two weeks on Canvas.

 At Kellogg Middle School, regular attendance is considered essential to the learning process.
 The staff strongly recommends that vacations or other non-illness or non-emergency absences be avoided.
 When this is not possible, such absences should be pre-arranged with the school.
 To do this, write a note explaining the nature, dates, and necessity of the absence.
 If an extended absence is unavoidable, pre-arrange at least 10 days before student departure.
 The student must present this note to the attendance office.